adam-p/adam-p.github.com/blog/_posts/2021-07-14-baby-advice.md

 Seriously, you might not have slept in 24+ hours and just gone through the most stressful time of your life.
 Things that you normally rely on your brain for should be supplemented where possible.

+Install your car seat now.
+If you don't have a car (like us, at the time), practice installing and uninstalling it in someone else's car.
+When you need to rush to the hospital or when you need to bring baby home are not the times to be struggling with it.

-Take more than 2 weeks leave.
+Arrange more than 2 weeks leave.
 I don't know how much, since I only took 2, but it wasn't enough.
 And don't tell work that you'll be "available".
-Treat it as if you're going away with just a cell phone and mediocre wifi.
+Treat it as if you're going away with just a cell phone and mediocre wi-fi.
 Prepare accordingly.

 ## T-0: delivery